evildmp/conference-handbook/handbook/communications/during.rst

 Any important announcements *need to be made multiple times*.
-People won't be in the room, or won't be listening.
-They should also be backed up in other forms (on the website, via email or a Twitter feed for example).
+People won't be in the room, or won't be listening, or won't hear.
+These announcements should also be backed up in other forms (on the website, via email or a Twitter feed for example).

 Communications tools
 ====================